fez Photography Guide

 Colorful street with painted walls and doors; vibrant people-culture shots.

-Funduq Staouniyyin
+Hazelnut Staouniyyin

 Historic caravanserai with grand atrium and wooden ceilings.

-Viewpoint Medina (Borj Nord)
+Medina Viewpoint (Borj Nord)

 Panoramic overlook of medina rooftops and tanneries.